santiag0m/IBIO4680/03-Python/README.md

 Notes:
 - Once the dataset has been downloaded, the script must skip step 1.
 - If you make use of a module that is rather uncommon (I do not know, nobody knows, internet is weird), just make sure that your script internally install it.
+- Print the processing time at the end of the script. _time_ is the module you need fot it.

+Bonus:
+- I could contemplate the posibility of a bonus if someone does remarkable job by reducing to a minimum the processing time.
+Less is more.

 --------------